 You may find that in order to project completion dates your team needs to estimate the size of work in addition to categorizing it, particularly in the early days of a Scrumban rollout.
 But as time goes on it’s likely that you’ll begin to understand that Work Type 1 tends to take six days to finish, while Work Type 2 can get done in just two or three days.

-This general sizing often eliminates the need for task estimation, a Scrum practice that troubles many Agile teams.
+This general sizing often eliminates the need for task estimation with Story Points, a Scrum practice that troubles many Agile teams.
 Combining work types with WIP limits makes delivery dates even more precise, and estimation even less necessary.

 Preliminary WIP limits